General Information

 Notice of Non-Discrimination

 St. Louis Community College is committed to creating inclusive, welcoming, and respectful learning and working environments focused on the needs of our diverse communities.
-The College does not discriminate on the basis of race, color, national origin, ancestry, religion, sex, pregnancy or pregnancy-related condition, sexual orientation, sex stereotypes, gender identity, gender expression, age, disability, protected veteran status, and any other status protected by applicable state or federal law.
+The College does not discriminate on the basis of and prohibits discrimination based on race, color, national origin, ancestry, religion, sex, pregnancy or pregnancy-related condition, sexual orientation, sex stereotypes, gender identity, gender expression, age, disability, protected veteran status, and any other status protected by applicable state or federal law.
 The College’s Nondiscrimination policies apply to any phase of its employment process, any phase of its admission, or financial aid programs, and all of its educational programs or activities.
-For information or concerns related to discrimination or sexual harassment, call Shannon Nicholson, director for community standards and title IX coordinator, at 314-539-5345 or email snicholson29@stlcc.edu.

 If you are a student with a disability and need accommodations for courses or to participate in a College program, please contact your campus Access Office